 - Mobile computing solutions.
-These consist of the PowerPad ® series of batteries, a source of power and longer run times for notebook computers and other mobile applications, as well as the Scribbler ® series of Tablet PCs with the longest runtimes in the industry.
-Our newest PowerPad line can meet the needs of not only mobile notebook computer users, but also powers such products as the I Pod, cell phone, PDA, BLACKBERRY, Palm and Pocket PC.
-Electrovaya recently launched the SC4000 series, the next generation of tablet PC.
-The product has received excellent reviews and is lightweight, thin, has fast processing power and has the distinction of being the most mobile tablet in the industry. - Batteries for aerospace and defence.
+These consist of the PowerPad ® series of batteries, a source of power and longer run times for notebook computers and other mobile applications, as well as the Scribbler ® series of Tablet PCs with the longest run-times in the industry.
+Our newest PowerPad line can meet the needs of not only mobile notebook computer users, but also powers such products as the I Pod, cell phone, PDA, BLACKBERRY, Palm and Pocket PC. - Batteries for aerospace and defence.
 These products consist of specialized battery systems and includes precision machining of metal, plastics and other materials for specific applications.
 These products are typically large format and with significant technological sophistication, with some component of research and development with each application. - Clean transportation.
 Power systems for electric vehicles, including plug-in hybrid electric vehicle applications and pure battery electric vehicles.
 Projects include electric drive delivery vans, small urban vehicles and off-road vehicles.

 In May, 2006, the Company entered into a fixed price agreement for \$1,000 with the New York State Energy Research and Development Authority ("NYSERDA").
 Under the agreement, the Company will expand its operations in New York State to develop lawn and turf off-road equipment and establish sales and service capabilities for its Scribbler Tablet products.
-To date, the Company has entered into a lease for approximately 2,200 square feet of manufacturing and office space at Ballston Spa and a multi-year lease for 7,500 square feet of new space at a building to be constructed at the Saratoga Technology + Energy Park ("STEP").
-The lease at Ballston Spa is in on month-to month basis until the completion of the new premises at STEP.
-The lease at STEP will commence upon the completion of the fit-out of this new space, expected in early 2008.

-During the quarter ended March 31, 2007 a milestone payment of \$400 was received for work completed to date.
-In the quarter ended June 30, 2007 a milestone payment of \$150 was received.
-No milestone payments were received during the quarters ending September 30 and December 31, 2007.
+The Company recently moved its U.S.office into new space at the Saratoga Technology + Energy Park ("STEP").
+During the quarter ended March 31, 2007 a milestone payment of \$150 was received.
+No milestone payments were received during the quarters ending September 30, December 31, 2007 and March 31, 2008.

 In January, 2007, the Company announced that it had received a US\$100 contract from the State of New York (New York State Energy Research Agency) to develop and demonstrate a "plug-in hybrid" concept using the Ford Escape Hybrid vehicle, using its new MN - Series Lithium Ion SuperPolymer battery® to provide a longer run time of the vehicle in pure "electric motor driven" mode, hence reducing substantially the usage of gasoline and air pollution.
 During the quarter ending September 30, 2007, the Company received a milestone payment of \$32.
-No additional payments were received during the quarter ending December 31, 2007.
+No additional payments were received during the quarters ending December 31, 2007 and March 31, 2008 while NYSERDA continues its testing of the plug-in hybrid.

 In April, 2007, Electrovaya entered into an agreement with Miljobil Innovasjon AS for a license of Electrovaya's technology related to battery chemistry and the manufacture of battery modules.
 The license includes a mix of license fee, equity and royalties.

-Miljobil's major shareholder, Norsk Hydro/Statoil, is one of the largest energy companies in the world with a market value of about 575 billion Norwegian kroner, or about US\$92 billion.
-Miljobil's objective is to contribute to the improvement of the regional environment by promoting the use of alternative power, including electric vehicles.
+Miljobil's objective is to contribute to the improvement of the regional environment by promoting the use of alternative power, including electric vehicles and it is raising additional capital to be able to fully execute its business plan.
 Electrovaya previously completed a battery system and integration into a prototype electric vehicle for Miljobil.
+Electrovaya is in the process of providing additional cells for 5 other cars to Miljobil.
+These 5 cars will be full electric.

 In August 2007, Electrovaya announced that its subsidiary, Electrovaya Company, located in Ballston Spa, New York, had delivered the Ford Escape SUV Plug-in Hybrid Electric Vehicle (PHEV) to the New York State Energy Research and Development Authority (NYSERDA).
 This is the first Ford Escape to be converted to a PHEV by Electrovaya and to be operated and tested by NYSERDA as part of a \$10 million project aimed at converting the State's 500-plus standard hybrids to plug-in capability.
-NYSERDA is currently testing the Ford Escape PHEV.
+NYSERDA continues to test the Ford Escape PHEV.